FVH AWARDS

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns/charities

-• Worked with the community to promote a better understanding of the issues faced by LGBTIQ+ people in football, or worked on greater inclusion of LGBTIQ+ people within the club
+• Worked with the community to promote a better understanding of the issues faced by LGBTQ+ people in football, or worked on greater inclusion of LGBTQ+ people within the club

-The Grassroots Club Award is for any Grassroots club which has excelled at making itself a safe and inclusive environment for LGBTQ+ people.
-We are looking to see nominations for Grassroots clubs who have publicly taken a stand against LGBTIQ+phobia and actively worked to make their club inclusive over the past year.
+The Grassroots Club Award is for any Grassroots club in the UK which has excelled at making itself a safe and inclusive environment for LGBTQ+ people.
+This includes all clubs which do not fall into either the Professional Game or Semi-Professional Game categories.
+Nominations for individual people will not be considered in this category.
+We are looking to see nominations for Grassroots clubs who have publicly taken a stand against LGBTQ+phobia and actively worked to make their club inclusive over the past year.
 Grassroots clubs could have:

-• Worked within the club to actively promote LGBTQ+ inclusion and tackle LGBTIQ+phobia
+• Worked within the club to actively promote LGBTQ+ inclusion and tackle LGBTQ+phobia

 • Run internal club campaigns and engaged with the Month of Action, Trans Week of Action, Rainbow Laces or similar campaigns, to promote LGBTQ+ inclusion and tackle LGBTQ+ phobia

-• Worked with players, coaches, parents/spectators and/or committee members to promote LGBTIQ+ inclusion and tackle LGBTIQ+phobia
+• Worked with players, coaches, parents/spectators and/or committee members to promote LGBTQ+ inclusion and tackle LGBTQ+phobia

-• Worked with LGBTIQ+ organisations/community to increase understanding of issues faced by LGBTIQ+ people within football and to reduce barriers to participation
+• Worked with LGBTQ+ organisations/community to increase understanding of issues faced by LGBTQ+ people within football and to reduce barriers to participation

-For this award, we are looking for nominees who have worked to make professional football inclusive of LGBTIQ+ fans over the past year.
-This award is open to all football supporters groups and we welcome applications from across the fan movement.
+For this award, we are looking for nominees who have worked to make professional or semi-professional football inclusive of LGBTQ+ fans over the past year.
+This award is open to all UK-based football supporters groups, but not individual people, and we welcome applications from across the fan movement.
 For example, supporters groups could have:

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or other similar campaigns

-• Worked with their club to give a voice to LGBTIQ+ fans and make positive changes to the experience of LGBTQ+ supporters
+• Worked with their club to give a voice to LGBTQ+ fans and make positive changes to the experience of LGBTQ+ supporters

-• Worked to give LGBTIQ+ people confidence to attend matches and re-engage LGBTQ+ fans who may have stopped attending
+• Worked to give LGBTQ+ people confidence to attend matches and re-engage LGBTQ+ fans who may have stopped attending

-• Created strong alliances with other fan groups and initiated dialogue amongst fans on LGBTIQ+ inclusion.
+• Created strong alliances with other fan groups and initiated dialogue amongst fans on LGBTQ+ inclusion.

-The FvH Cymru Award is for an individual or a club in Wales who has worked to make Welsh football more inclusive of LGBTIQ+ people over the past year.
+The FvH Cymru Award is for a club, individual or organisation in Wales who has worked to make Welsh football more inclusive of LGBTQ+ people over the past year.
 Nominees are welcome from any level and aspect of the Welsh game.
 Nominees for this award may have:

-• Worked to create LGBTIQ+ inclusive football spaces in Wales
+• Worked to create LGBTQ+ inclusive football spaces in Wales

-• Worked to tackle LGBTIQ+phobia in the Welsh game
+• Worked to tackle LGBTQ+phobia in the Welsh game

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns/charities

-• Used their platform to speak out against LGBTIQ+phobia
+• Used their platform to speak out against LGBTQ+phobia

 Image

-The County FA Award recognises the important contribution English County FAs make to increasing LGBTQ+ inclusion, as well as addressing LGBTIQ+phobia within their area.
+The County FA Award recognises the important contribution English County FAs make to increasing LGBTQ+ inclusion, as well as addressing LGBTQ+phobia within their area.
+For help with this award, a list of all County FAs can be found here.
 This award is open for nominations for English County FAs who, for example, may have:

-• Provided support to LGBTIQ+ clubs or LGBTQ+ football activity within their county
+• Provided support to LGBTQ+ clubs or LGBTQ+ football activity within their county

-• Embedded LGBTIQ+ inclusion across the organisation, including within decision making
+• Embedded LGBTQ+ inclusion across the organisation, including within decision making

-• Undertaken training or education in relation to LGBTIQ+ inclusion
+• Undertaken training or education in relation to LGBTQ+ inclusion

-• Ensured LGBTIQ+ inclusive communications across social media, website and public communications, as well as sharing messages about tackling LGBTIQ+phobia and discrimination to clubs and leagues.
+• Ensured LGBTQ+ inclusive communications across social media, website and public communications, as well as sharing messages about tackling LGBTQ+phobia and discrimination to clubs and leagues.

-• Engaged with the Month of Action, Trans Week of Action, Rainbow Laces or other LGBTIQ+ campaigns
+• Engaged with the Month of Action, Trans Week of Action, Rainbow Laces or other LGBTQ+ campaigns

-• Engaged local LGBTIQ+ groups and consulted with the community to understand the issues LGBTIQ+ people face in football and increasing access to participation
+• Engaged local LGBTQ+ groups and consulted with the community to understand the issues LGBTQ+ people face in football and increasing access to participation

 • Dealt positively and proactively with cases of discrimination

-The Football v Homophobia Hero Award goes to an individual in England, Wales or Scotland who has shown dedication and passion for improving football, by fighting LGBTIQ+phobia and promoting better inclusion for LGBTIQ+ people, making the beautiful game, a game for everyone!
+The Football v Homophobia Hero Award goes to an individual in the UK who has shown dedication and passion for improving football, by fighting LGBTQ+phobia and promoting better inclusion for LGBTQ+ people, making the beautiful game, a game for everyone!
 This individual could be nominated for one extraordinary piece of work, or for consistent work over a period of time at any level of football.
+Please be aware that groups/clubs will not be considered for this award, it is for individuals only.
 The Football v Homophobia Hero should be someone who, for example:

 • Consistently demonstrates their passion, skills and knowledge in football and in the issues facing the LGBTQ+ community

-• Works in an innovative and sustainable way to improve football for LGBTIQ+ people
+• Works in an innovative and sustainable way to improve football for LGBTQ+ people

 • Has the support of their peers

-• Is a role model and inspires those around them to fight LGBTIQ+phobia and create more inclusive spaces in the game.
+• Is a role model and inspires those around them to fight LGBTQ+phobia and create more inclusive spaces in the game.

-The Women’s Game Award is for an individual or a club in England, Wales or Scotland who has worked to make the women’s game more inclusive of LGBTQ+ people in the UK over the past year.
+The Women’s Game Award is for a club, group, league or individual in England, Wales or Scotland who has worked to make the women’s game more inclusive of LGBTQ+ people in the UK over the past year.
 Nominees are welcome from any level and aspect of the women’s game.
 Nominees for this award may have:

 • Opened women’s teams to trans and non-binary players

-• Worked to create LGBTIQ+ inclusive women’s football spaces
+• Worked to create LGBTQ+ inclusive women’s football spaces

-• Worked to tackle LGBTIQ+phobia in the women’s game
+• Worked to tackle LGBTQ+phobia in the women’s game

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns/charities

-• Used their platform to speak out against LGBTIQ+phobia
+• Used their platform to speak out against LGBTQ+phobia or for LGBTQ+ inclusion

-The Football vs Homophobia Scotland Award is for any individual, group or club who has made a difference to LGBTIQ+ inclusion in Scottish football.
+The Football v Homophobia Scotland Award is for any individual, group, league or club who has made a difference to LGBTQ+ inclusion in Scottish football.
 We are looking for nominations from any individual, group or club that have made an impact within their own communities.
 Nominees this award may have;

-• Spearheaded LGBTIQ+ inclusion initiatives within their football community.
+• Spearheaded LGBTQ+ inclusion initiatives within their football community.

 • Has acted as an exceptional role model within Scottish football.